Charlie Garner: Professional career

-Garner was drafted by the Philadelphia Eagles in the second round of the 1994 NFL Draft.
+Garner was drafted by the Philadelphia Eagles in the second round (42nd overall) of the 1994 NFL draft.

 He was a multi-talented running back and an excellent receiver.
-In the 2002-03 season with the Oakland Raiders, he was the team's leading rusher with 962 yards and seven touchdowns, while also leading all NFL running backs in receiving with 91 receptions for 941 yards and another four touchdowns.
+In Week 6 of the 1995 season, he had nine carries for 120 yards and three touchdowns in the win over Washington.
+In the 2002–03 season with the Oakland Raiders, he was the team's leading rusher with 962 yards and seven touchdowns, while also leading all NFL running backs in receiving with 91 receptions for 941 yards and another four touchdowns.
 The 91 receptions for 941 yards were the fifth and fourth most in NFL history by a running back, respectively.
 He also previously held the record for most rush yards in a game by a 49er (201) later broken by Frank Gore.
 The crossed forearm symbol he displayed after scoring was a tribute to his neighborhood of Bailey's Crossroads, Virginia.

 In August 2005, Garner was released by the Tampa Bay Buccaneers after suffering a knee injury the previous season.
 During his career, he rushed 1,537 times for 7,097 yards scoring 39 touchdowns, caught 419 passes for 3,711 yards and 12 touchdowns.

 During his career, Garner was nicknamed "IO," which stood for "Instant Offense," because he excelled at both rushing and receiving.

+Personal life

-In 2017, post-football, Doctors have told Garner they believe he has Chronic Traumatic Encephalopathy, which in recent years has become a plague for former NFL players.
+In 2017, post football, doctors told Garner they believe he has chronic traumatic encephalopathy, which in recent years has become a plague for former NFL players.
 It can only be diagnosed post-mortem.

 "I don't have all my faculties anymore," Garner said.
 "I can't remember things.
 When I go to the mall or grocery store, I have to take one of my kids with me to remember where the car is parked.
 I have trouble remembering conversations I had five minutes ago.
 Bright lights bother me.
 I just don't feel right all the time."